 - Cream the butter, sugar, and vanilla extract until light and fluffy.

 - Add the eggs a bit at a time with some flour to combine.

-- Add the fruit and wrap the cake in foil.
-Bake for 1 to 1 1/4 hours or until done.
-Test the centre with a skewer to make sure it comes out clean.
+- Bake for 1 to 1 ¼ hours or until done.
+Test the center with a skewer to make sure it comes out clean.